 08 – Def Leppard guitarist Steve Clark dies from a cocktail of drugs and alcohol at his home in Chelsea, London, UK.

-15 – The UN-authorised, US-led “Operation Desert Storm” begins against Iraq in Kuwait with an all-out aerial bombardment involving cruise missiles launched from US warships.
+15 – The mandated deadline for Iraq’s withdrawal from Kuwait passes without any response from Iraq and the UN-authorised, US-led “Operation Desert Storm” begins against Iraq in Kuwait with an all-out aerial bombardment involving cruise missiles launched from US warships.
 US, British, French, Saudi and Kuwaiti fighter planes, bombers and helicopters are also involved.
-Iraq responds by attacking Israel – which had taken no military action against them.

 18 – Three teenagers die in the crush during an AC/DC concert at Salt Palace Arena, Salt Lake City, Utah.